-:help | Show a list of all available commands.
+:help Show a list of all available commands.

 :load prog Compile and load the program stored in prog.curry together with all its imported modules.

-If this file does not exist, the system looks for a FlatCurry file prog.fcy and compiles from this intermediate representation.
+Note: If the source file does not exist, the system looks for a FlatCurry file prog.fcy and compiles from this intermediate representation.
+However, it will not be possible to evaluate any operations from the FlatCurry file since the front end, which compiles the main expression (see below), requires the source file to check for correct types etc.

-:reload Recompile all currently loaded modules.
+:reload | Recompile all currently loaded modules.

-$[add m_1 \dots m_n]$ Add modules m_1, \dots, m_n to the set of currently loaded modules so that their exported entities are available in the top-level environment.
+$\underline{\text{:add } m_1 \dots m_n}$ Add modules m_1, \dots, m_n to the set of currently loaded modules so that their exported entities are available in the top-level environment.

-expr Evaluate the expression expr to normal form and show the computed results.
-Since PAKCS compiles Curry programs into Prolog programs, non-deterministic computations are implemented by backtracking.
+compiles Curry programs into Prolog programs, non-deterministic computations are implemented by backtracking.
 Therefore, computed results are shown one after the other.
 In the interactive mode (which can be set in the configuration file ".pakcsrc" or by setting the option interactive, see below), you will be asked after each computed result whether you want to see the next alternative result or all alternative results.
 The default answer value for this question can be defined in the configuration file ".pakcsrc" file (see Section 2.6).